Top Tips on How to Reach out and Partner with Schools in Your Local Area!

 Case Study - Skillz UK

 Ashley and the incredible coaches at Skillz work in close partnership with schools to deliver curriculums for PE and after school activities.
-Skillz are responsible for delivering the football modules which involves creating a tailored timetable as well as providing the sports equipment.
-Schools put their trust and confidence into Skillz as a professional football club, catered to young children, and to deliver an exciting curriculum that benefits students physically, mentally and emotionally.
+Schools put their trust and confidence in Skillz as a professional football club to deliver an exciting curriculum that benefits students physically, mentally and emotionally.

 Earning More Than Pennies